rwxrob/keg/README.md

 [![GoDoc](https://godoc.org/github.com/rwxrob/keg?status.svg)](https://godoc.org/github.com/rwxrob/keg)
 [![License](https://img.shields.io/badge/license-Apache2-brightgreen.svg)](LICENSE)

-This `keg` [Bonzai][https://github.com/rwxrob/bonzai] branch contains all KEG related commands, most of which are exported so they can be composed individually if preferred (for example, `keg.MarkupCmd` for parsing KEGML in other converter utilities).
+This `keg` [Bonzai](https://github.com/rwxrob/bonzai) branch contains all KEG related commands, most of which are exported so they can be composed individually if preferred (for example, `keg.MarkCmd` for parsing KEG Mark markup language in other converter utilities).

 ## Install